ADAAS-org/adaas-a-utils/src/lib/A-Logger/README.md

 **Q: Performance issues with large objects**
 A: The component is optimized for large objects.
 If issues persist, consider logging object summaries instead of full objects.

+**Q: Messages not wrapping correctly in terminal**
+A: The logger automatically detects terminal width via `process.stdout.columns`.
+If detection fails, it uses defaults (80 chars for terminal, 120 for browser).

+**Q: Text wrapping behavior inconsistent**
+A: Terminal width detection depends on the environment.
+In non-TTY environments or when columns cannot be detected, the logger falls back to default widths.

 ## Contributing